um-grex/grex-docs/content/english/software/jupyter-notebook.md

 ---
 weight: 2000
 linkTitle: "Jupyter notebooks"
-title: "How to use jupyter notebooks on Grex?"
+title: "How to use Jupyter notebooks on Grex?"
-description: "Everything you need to know for using jupyter notebooks."
+description: "Everything you need to know for using Jupyter notebooks."
 categories: ["Software"]
 #tags: ["Configuration"]
 ---